How to Declutter Your Digital Space

+- Work on your browser and socials.
 It’s an easy enough transition towards the bigger fish — your computer.
 Simply apply the methods we’ve listed above, one day at a time.

+- Clean out your computer files.
 Divide your cleanups into days.
-Each day should belong to a different disk, or folder, depending on how bad the clutter is.
+Each day should belong to a different disk or folder — depending on how bad the clutter is.

-- Review, revisit, and reign in those habits
+- Review, revisit, and reign in those habits.
 Establish a clean-up routine and new habits you will follow daily.

-That way you move into maintenance mode, making future clean-ups easier, quicker, and less of a hassle.
+That way, you move into maintenance mode, making future clean-ups easier, quicker, and less of a hassle.